ggerganov/llama.cpp/README.md

 <sub>Both PowerInfer and llama.cpp were running on the same hardware and fully utilized VRAM on RTX 4090.</sub>

----
 ## Abstract

 We introduce PowerInfer, a high-speed Large Language Model (LLM) inference engine on a personal computer (PC) equipped with a single consumer-grade GPU.
-The key underlying the design of PowerInfer is exploiting the high locality inherent in LLM inference, characterized by a power-law distribution in neuron activation.
+The key underlying the design of PowerInfer is exploiting the high **locality** inherent in LLM inference, characterized by a power-law distribution in neuron activation.

 This distribution indicates that a small subset of neurons, termed hot neurons, are consistently activated across inputs, while the majority, cold neurons, vary based on specific inputs.
 PowerInfer exploits such an insight to design a GPU-CPU hybrid inference engine: